AlexShkarin/pyLabLib-cam-control/docs/overview.rst

 .. image:: overview_compact.png

-In case the interface takes too much space and does not fit in the screen, you can enable the compact mode in the :ref:`settings file <settings_file_general>`.
+In case the interface takes too much space and does not fit in the screen, you can enable the compact mode in the :ref:`preferences <interface_preferences>`.

 The software uses a dark color theme by default.
-You can change it in the :ref:`settings file <settings_file_general>`.
+You can change it in the :ref:`preferences <interface_preferences>`.

 .. _overview_feedback:

 Support and feedback
 -------------------------

-If you have any issues, suggestions, or feedback, you can either raise an issue on GitHub at https://github.com/AlexShkarin/pylablib-cam-control/issues, or send an e-mail to pylablib@gmail.com.
+If you have any issues, suggestions, or feedback, you can either raise an issue on GitHub at https://github.com/SandoghdarLab/pyLabLib-cam-control/issues, or send an e-mail to pylablib@gmail.com.